Sunny6889/tron-docker-main/README.md

   - `root`: compute merkle root for tiny db.
 NOTE: large db may GC overhead limit exceeded.
   - `fork`: Modify the database of java-tron for shadow fork testing.
+- **Stress Test**: Execute the stress test and evaluate the performance of the `java-tron` fullnode.

 ## Prerequisites
 Please ensure you have the latest versions of Docker and Docker Compose installed by downloading them from the official websites: